bob-fornal/work-notes/AWS/CDA/DynamoDB.md

 ### Streams

-* Used to capture any kind of modification of the DynamoDB tables
+* Used to capture any kind of modification of the DynamoDB tables.
-* If new item is added to the table, the stream captures an image of the entire item, including all of its attributes
+* If new item is added to the table, the stream captures an image of the entire item, including all of its attributes.
-* If an item is updated, the stream captures the before and after image of any attributes that were modified in the item
+* If an item is updated, the stream captures the before and after image of any attributes that were modified in the item.
-* If an item is deleted from the table, the stream captures an image of the entire item before it was deleted
+* If an item is deleted from the table, the stream captures an image of the entire item before it was deleted.
-* Streams are stored for 24 hours and then is lost
+* Streams are stored for 24 hours and then is lost.
-* Streams can trigger functions with Lambda that will perform actions based on the instantiation of a stream event
+* Streams can trigger functions with Lambda that will perform actions based on the instantiation of a stream event.

 ### Querys

-* Operation that finds items in a table using only the primary key attribute value
+* Operation that finds items in a table using only the primary key attribute value.
-* Must provide a partition attribute name and distinct value to search for
+* Must provide a partition attribute name and distinct value to search for.
-* Optionally can provide a sort key attribute name and value and use comparison operator to refine the search results
+* Optionally can provide a sort key attribute name and value and use comparison operator to refine the search results.
-* By default a query returns all of the data attributes for items with the specified primary key(s)
+* By default a query returns all of the data attributes for items with the specified primary key(s).
-* The ProjectionExpression parameter can be used to only return some of the attributes from a query as opposed to the default all
+* The ProjectionExpression parameter can be used to only return some of the attributes from a query as opposed to the default all.
-* Results are always sorted by the sort key
+* Results are always sorted by the sort key.
-* If the data type of the sort key is a number, the results are returned in numeric order
+* If the data type of the sort key is a number, the results are returned in numeric order.
-* If the data type of the sort key is a string, the results are returned in order of ASCII character code values
+* If the data type of the sort key is a string, the results are returned in order of ASCII character code values.
-* Sort order is ascending, the ScanIndexForward parameter can be set to false to sort in descending order
+* Sort order is ascending, the ScanIndexForward parameter can be set to false to sort in descending order.
-* By default queries are eventually consistent but can be changed to strongly consistent
+* By default queries are eventually consistent but can be changed to strongly consistent.
-* More efficient then a scan operation
+* More efficient then a scan operation.
-* For quicker response times, design your tables in a way that can use the query, GET, or `BatchGetItem` API
+* For quicker response times, design the tables in a way that can use the query, GET, or `BatchGetItem` API.

 ### Scans

-* Examines every item in the table
+* Examines every item in the table.
-* By default, a scan returns all of the data attributes for every item
+* By default, a scan returns all of the data attributes for every item.
-* Can use the `ProjectionExpression` parameter so that the scan only returns some of the attributes, instead of all
+* Can use the `ProjectionExpression` parameter so that the scan only returns some of the attributes, instead of all.
-* Always scans the entire table, then filters out values to provide the desired result (added step of removing data from initial dataset)
+* Always scans the entire table, then filters out values to provide the desired result (added step of removing data from initial dataset).
-* Should be avoided on a large table with a filter that removes many results
+* Should be avoided on a large table with a filter that removes many results.
-* As table grows, the scan operation slows
+* As table grows, the scan operation slows.
-* Examines every item for the requested values, and can use up provisioned throughput for a large table in a single operation
+* Examines every item for the requested values, and can use up provisioned throughput for a large table in a single operation.

 ### Provisioned Throughput

-400 HTTP status code - `ProvisionedThroughputExceededException` error will indicate that you exceeded your max allowed provisioned throughput for a table or for one or more GSI's
+400 HTTP status code - `ProvisionedThroughputExceededException` error will indicate that the maximum allowed provisioned throughput for a table or for one or more GSIs.

-Unit of read provisioned throughput:
+Unit of read provisioned throughput

 * All reads are rounded up to increments of 4 KB
 * Eventual consistent reads (default) consist of 2 reads per second